 About

 My approach is to first find an interesting story to tell, I believe that design should tell stories and it’s this that makes design work.
-My Ada design is inspired by Ada Lovelace, the mathematician who was the real brains behind the invention of the first computer (although Charles Babbage got all the credit for many years).
-Troubadour is inspired by the iconic coffee shop in west London I used to
+My Ada design is inspired by Ada Lovelace, Troubadour is inspired by the iconic coffee shop in west London I used to go to when I worked in a design studio in Fulham.
+Bawa is inspired by Geoffrey Bawa, a Sri Lankan tropical modernist architect who worked in Sri Lanka mid twentieth century.

-I’ve worked full time since 2016 from my studio in my garden, nestled under the trees along the North Downs in Surrey.
+I work from my studio in my garden, nestled under the trees along the North Downs in Surrey.

 Follow me on Instagram for my latest work and updates as new designs develop.
 For offers, special events and news about sales, sign up for my newsletter